alexarnimueller/modlAMP/README.rst

 Peptide sequences included in any table in the database can be downloaded.

 .. note::
-    The :py:func:`modlamp.database.query_database` function allows connection and queries to a personal database.
+    The ``modlamp.database.query_database`` function allows connection and queries to a personal database.
 For successful connection, the database configuration needs to be specified in the ``db_config.json`` file, which is located in ``modlamp/data/`` by default.